Md Al Siam

 With a strong foundation in both theoretical research and practical software development, I have experience spanning from academic research to industry applications.
 Previously, I served as a Lecturer at Northern University Bangladesh, where I taught computer science courses and coached competitive programming teams.
 I also worked as a Software Engineer at Samsung R&D Institute Bangladesh, focusing on AI-powered calm technology R&D, and at Enosis Solutions, where my role focused on developing full-stack business-scale web applications.

-Imagine a world where good things will be fun to do only beacuse they are cool
+Imagine a world where good things will be fun to do only beacuse they are good things!

 latest news